Resonance Between Three Atoms

 The allylic anion shown below is a good example.

+Question: Which carbon has the largest negative charge in the allylic anion above?
 Is there a difference between each C-C bond length?